 Soft-boiled eggs were first seen in Ancient Rome, where the recipe consisted of poking a hole in the egg before boiling it, waiting five minutes, then cutting the egg in half.
 Next, add pepper, pine nuts, honey, and vinegar mixed with garum (fermented fish sauce).

 It disappeared from history for a while until it came back in Medieval France as a delicacy because of its digestibility.
 Today, in modern times, it is an easy breakfast that can be done quickly that is still good.
 With a bit of practice, anyone can do it.

 Perfectly Cooked Soft Boiled Eggs

-I'm not sure if my mom used an egg timer, they were popular back in the day.
-I think ours was an hour glass version you would flip over and when all the sand was gone, the egg was done.
-When I asked my brother about his experiences, he said they were different all the time.
+I'm not sure if my mom used an egg timer; they were popular back in the day.
+I think we owned an hourglass version you would flip over.
+The egg was done when all the sand was gone.
+When I asked my brother about his experiences, he said they were always different.

 What's a perfectly cooked soft boiled egg?

 Most people would say, including me, when you cut off the top of a perfect soft-boiled egg, the yolk is still runny, so when you dip your "soldier" (sliced toast) into it, it drips down the side.

 The yolk is just barely cooked like a sunny-side-up fried egg.
 The egg white should be firm but not hard.

 My brother reminded me that he hated runny eggs and preferred when the yolk was firm and hard.
 To this day, he says he can't eat eggs "over easy" because of how my mom served him soft-boiled eggs as a kid.

 Today he is a bigger fan of hard-boiled eggs.
 So it's all a matter of personal tastes.